varunkumardev/amitmerchant1990.github.io/_posts/2017-8-23-Laravel-Accessors-And-Mutators.md

 ## Mutators

-Similar to an Accessor, a Mutator can be used to modify the value of particular field before saving it into the database everytine an insert or an update query gets executed.
+Similar to an Accessor, a Mutator can be used to modify the value of particular field before saving it into the database everytime an insert or an update query gets executed.

 So for example, if I want `tax` field of table `orders` to be saved before saving into the database with some calculations, I'll define a Mutator for the same like below